✔ No account fees or minimums ✔ Up to 4.20% APY

 8. Living Below Your Means

-Those who are thinking about “how to improve my life financially,” take note of this idea.
+If you’re looking for ways to improve your financial health, take note of this idea.
 Living below your means simply means that you don’t spend more than you earn.
 If you’ve done your budget and your expenses are higher than your income, you’ll either need to find ways to cut spending down or earn more money.
 The wider the gap between what you spend and what you earn, the more money you’ll have to fund the financial goals that are important to you.

 Recommended: Guide to Financially Downsizing Your Life and Saving Money